julianxywu/GARB/README.md

-# GARB
-Gaze-Aware Reading-aid for the Browser
+# GARB: Gaze-Aware Reading-aid for the Browser